 This section describes the basic terminology used throughout this book:

-A boot environment that is created by the lucreate command and possibly updated by the luupgrade command, but it is not currently the active or primary boot environment.
-The alternate boot environment (ABE) can be changed to the primary boot environment (PBE) by running the luactivate command.
+A boot environment that is created by the lucreate command and possibly updated by the luupgrade command, but it is not the active or primary boot environment.
+The alternate boot environment can become the primary boot environment by running the luactivate command.

 A file system whose initial contents are identical to the contents of a snapshot.